pinecoders/pine-utils/guides/pine_book/README.md

 ## Troubleshooting Pine code

 Here are a few methods for troubleshooting pine-related issues:
-Google is sometimes helpful.
-You'll often end up on either kodify.net, backtestrookies.com, stackoverflow.com, getsatisfaction.com or the TV wiki.

-The are tens of thousands of scripts published on TradingView, many with open source code.
-To find them:

-- You can browse scripts on TV from [here](https://www.tradingview.com/scripts/), or search TV scripts by going to TradingView’s [main page](https://www.tradingview.com/), selecting Scripts in the dropdown at the left of the search field and entering what you are looking for.
+- The are tens of thousands of scripts published on TradingView, many with open source code.
+To find them, you can browse scripts on TV from [here](https://www.tradingview.com/scripts/), or search TV scripts by going to TradingView’s [main page](https://www.tradingview.com/), selecting Scripts in the dropdown at the left of the search field and entering what you are looking for.

 ![search](search_for_scripts.png "Search for scripts")